Min Xiao-Fen – Pipa, Ruan, Sanxian, Sound Effects, Voice

 Rez Abbasi – Acoustic Guitar, Electric Guitar

-Roulette hosts the world premiere of The Goddess, a 1934 Chinese silent film accompanied by a score from Min Xiao-Fen.
+A Sunday afternoon treat for cinephiles and music aficionados alike!
+Roulette hosts the world premiere of The Goddess, a 1934 Chinese silent film accompanied by a live score from Min Xiao-Fen.
 The performance features Rez Abbasi on guitar and Min Xiao-Fen playing multiple Chinese plucked instruments and voice.

-The Goddess (1934) is one of the most powerful silent films of all time and an early high point for Chinese cinema.
-The legendary actress Ruan Lingyu plays a nameless young “goddess,” as the movie describes the travails of a prostitute working to send her child through school.
+One of the best known films of China’s cinematic golden age, The Goddess tells the story of a devoted mother who fights to get her young son an education amid criminal and social injustice in China.
 Min’s score references numerous genres, including Tibetan Buddhist chants, and seeks to traverse existing cultural and musical boundaries by creating a new work filled with deep and soulful musical expression.

-Hailed by The New York Times as a “fearless practitioner of the pipa” and by the Village Voice as an artist who “has taken her ancient Chinese string instrument into the future,” Min Xiao-Fen was also the first Chinese artist invited by Lincoln Center to perform the work of legendary jazz pianist Thelonious Monk.
-Known for her virtuosity and fluid style, Ms. Min latest two projects From Harlem to Shanghai and Back with her Blue Pipa Trio and a newest solo album, Mao, Monk and Me, have redefined and expanded her instrument’s possibilities as an element for contemporary composition with traditional roots, tacking fluidly between the extended techniques of free improvisation, jazz, full-on noise and contemporary classical vocabulary.
+Hailed by The New York Times as a “fearless practitioner of the pipa” and by Village Voice as an artist who “has taken her ancient Chinese string instrument into the future,” Min Xiao-Fen was the first Chinese artist invited by Lincoln Center to perform the work of legendary jazz pianist Thelonious Monk.
+Known for her virtuosity and fluid style, Min’s most recent projects, From Harlem to Shanghai and Back with her Blue Pipa Trio, and her solo album, Mao, Monk and Me, have redefined and expanded her instrument’s possibilities as an element for contemporary composition with traditional roots, tacking fluidly between the extended techniques of free improvisation, jazz, full-on noise and contemporary classical vocabulary.
 Min has been a curator at The Stone and the Museum of Chinese in America.
 In 2017, she was an artist-in-residence with the Vancouver International Jazz Festival and a guiding artist for the Creative Music Studio in New York.
 She is the founder of Blue Pipa Inc. and currently lives in New York City.